homothetyhk/RandomizerCore/docs/articles/logic_model.md

 Most notably, this operator precedence order allows listing complex alternatives without needing parentheses, for example `A + B | C + D | E + F + G + H | ...` is interpreted as `(A + B) | (C + D) | (E + F + G + H) | ...` and
-thinking about logic as different sets of alternative requirements is a very natural way to approach logic.
+thinking about logic as different sets of alternative requirements is a very natural way to approach writing logic.

 ## Terms